mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/exchange_single_node.rst

 **1.3 Assets**

-1) There are various assets in the DNA system, of which the core asset is the BTS.
-The approach of the exchange to other assets in the DNA system is similar to that of the BTS.
+1) There are various assets in the DNA system, of which the core asset is the DNA.
+The approach of the exchange to other assets in the DNA system is similar to that of the DNA.
 2) Each account can have multiple assets at the same time.

 **1.4 BlockChain Structure**